VonHeikemen/fine-cmdline.nvim/README.md

 *before_mount* and *after_mount* receive the instance of the input, so you can do anything with it.

 `set_keymaps`.
 Why is this even in a "hook"?
-Funny story, you can only map keys after the input is mounted.
+Funny story, you can only bind keys after the input is mounted.
 And there are other not so funny quirks.
 So I thought I could make things easier for you.

 ### Setting keymaps